andyvroberts/strawberry/datam/docs/insurance/glossary.md

 Therefore, the valid relationship between the cause and the loss is called the proximate cause.

 ### Risk
 There is no universally recognised definition of risk.
 It can have many different meanings depending on the context.
-However, to be insurable a risk must fall into one of the insurable risk categories and comply with the Risk Features.
+However, to be insurable a risk must fall into one of the insurable [Risk Categories](#1-risk-categories) and comply with the [Risk Features](#2-risk-features).

 |Is Insurable |Risk Category |
 |-|-|